khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ### Placeholders

-Only use a placeholder if there isn't enough space for [Help text](#help-text).
-The [Search](/components/search) component is such an example.
+Only use a placeholder if there isn't enough space for [help text](#help-text).
+The [search](/components/search) component is such an example.

-When they are used, placeholders should follow the rules of [Help text](#help-text).
+When they are used, placeholders should follow the rules of [help text](#help-text).
 They must not be used as a replacement for labels but as a supplement.
-If a placeholder can’t be short, but an explanation is needed, a [Help text](#help-text) below the input should be used.
+If a placeholder can’t be short, but an explanation is needed, a [help text](#help-text) below the input should be used.
 An easy guideline to find out if the explanatory text is too long for a placeholder: if it resembles a sentence, try to use Help text, if it’s just a few words (ideally up to two or three), it's ok to use a placeholder.

 Todo: Add live component block with code example (placeholder)